jlastro/jlastro.github.io_old/_pages/about.md

 Welcome!
-I am an astronomer at [Steward Observatory](https://www.as.arizona.edu/), [University of Arizona](https://www.arizona.edu/).
-I study supermassive black holes (SMBH) and galaxies across the cosmic time with a focus on their infrared properties.
+I am an astronomer at [Steward Observatory](https://www.as.arizona.edu/), [University of Arizona](https://www.arizona.edu/) and a member of the JWST/MIRI Science Team.
+I study supermassive black holes (SMBHs) and galaxies across the cosmic time with a focus on their infrared properties.

-How do supermassive black holes influence galaxy formation and evolution?
+How do SMBH influence galaxy formation and evolution?
 What are the mechanisms behind their growth and interactions with surrounding matter?
-Unravelling the mysteries of supermassive black holes and their relationship with galaxies is essential for advancing our understanding of the Universe's past, present and future.
+Unravelling the mysteries of SMBHs and their relationship with galaxies is essential for advancing our understanding of the Universe's past, present and future.
 However, the existence of large amount of dust greatly shapes the observed properties and makes the systems obscured.
 Right